 Poverty - Among the factors that often contribute to poverty are unemployment and underemployment.
 Many people live in poverty because they are unable to find a job that pays a living wage or to find a job at all.
-In the Southwest Corner, the poverty rate was 9.4% in 2019, a drop of 1% from 2014.
-Unemployment in this group dropped from 30.6% in 2014 to 23.2% in 2019.19 Although current data is not yet available, these gains have likely been reversed due to COVID.
-Many of those most effected were in retail and the service industry which often pay lower than average wages, exacerbating poverty among those who were already most vulnerable.
+In the Southwest Corner, the poverty rate was about 9.8% in 2021, a slight increase of 0.4% from 2019.22 Many of those most effected by COVID were in retail and the service industry which often pay lower than average wages, exacerbating poverty among those who were already most vulnerable.
+However, numbers show that the area is close to recovering to pre-COVID numbers.

 Disabilities - Those with disabilities face a number of barriers to employment, including individual and systemic perceptions and prejudice that make employers hesitant to hire people with disabilities.
-In the Southwest Corner, individuals with disabilities accounted for 16% of the population in 2019, a 6% increase from 2014 (15.1% of the population).
-In 2019 average earnings for an individual with a disability in the region were \$22,949, 36% lower than individuals with no disabilities.
-These individuals are more than twice as likely to be in poverty than individuals who have no disability (19.4% to 8.6%), and almost 3 times as likely to be unemployed (12% to 4.4%).20
+In the Southwest Corner, individuals with disabilities accounted for 15.4% of the population in 2021, a slight 0.6% decrease from 2019 (16% of the population).
+These individuals are more than 2.5 times as likely to be in poverty than individuals who have no disability (18.0% to 6.8%).23

 Ability to Speak English - The inability to speak English while living in the U.S. can be a barrier to employment.
-In the Southwest Corner during 2019, there were 3,257 individuals ages 5 and over "who speak English less than very well", a more than 10% decrease over the previous 5 years.
+In the Southwest Corner during 2021, there were 3,462 individuals ages 5 and over "who speak English less than very well", a more than 6% increase since 2019.24